rb201/weather-app/README.md

 # Project
 This project sole purpose is to refresh my knowledge and understanding of the various technologies and concepts that were part of my work as a devops engineer.
 I've created an app, but the app was just a means to developing the infrastructure around it - I'm not a software engineer by trade.
 I started from what I knew, and then researching what was possible outside of what I learned.

 Some of the tech choices were are out of my own interest (but never was able to use them professionally), CNCF, or just reading recommendations by users online.
-Most important factors for implementiion: 1) is it simple to use and get started and 2) is it resource efficient (due to my sever capacity)
+Most important factors for implemention: 1) is it simple to use and get started and 2) is it resource efficient (due to my sever capacity)

 Some of the choices in this project may not make sense at a glance.
 For example, my Terraform and CDK code basically do the same thing.